+While I thought she was sleeping, she was creeping around the house looking for supplies.
 She found a piece of cotton for a pillow and set up a tiny blanket in case she wanted a nap.
 Then put some water in a tiny tea cup for her!

-I messed up and her eyes were questioning if the tooth fairy was even real.
+I messed up and her eyes were questioning if the Tooth Fairy was even real.

 - Maybe Santa Claus was having a dental emergency and needed the Tooth Fairy’s help